 Schema support

-The notion of schemas is slightly different than in other databases, notably SQL Server and PostgreSQL.
-By default, when schema is not specified, SQL persistence uses the context of the logged-in user when referring to database objects.
-When a schema is specified, that schema is used instead of the logged-in user when referring to database tables.
+The notion of schemas is slightly different from that in other databases, notably SQL Server and PostgreSQL.
+By default, when no schema is specified, SQL persistence uses the logged-in user's context when referring to database objects.
+When a schema is specified, that schema is used instead of the logged-in user's context when referring to database tables.

 var persistence = endpointConfiguration.UsePersistence<SqlPersistence>();